 Like bourbon, which requires a mash bill of at least 51 percent corn, tequila also has ingredient requirements.
 True tequila is distilled only from the blue agave plant.
 Spirits derived from blue agave in any other areas of Mexico or distilled from more than just the blue agave plant are labeled mezcal.

 Garden & Gun published a beautiful story about Mezcal a couple of years ago that remains well worth the read today.
-Now, who’s up for a tequila tasting?
+Who’s up for a tequila tasting?
+But first, dessert.
+Enjoy!

 Tequila Lime Tart

-- 4 large eggs (you will use all 4 yolks and 2 whites)
+4 large eggs, separated (you will use all 4 yolks but just 2 whites)

 - Prepare the crust by mixing together the graham cracker crumbs, melted butter, and sugar.